AlexanderPach/AlexanderPach/README.md

 ## I'm Student, Junior Developer, and Active Learner

 - 🌱 I’m currently learning C++ / Python / Computational Neuroscience Modulation
-- 🥅 2022 Goals: Get a work/school schedule balance.
+- 🥅 2023 Goals: Secure a good place
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other coders

 ### Languages and Tools: